andrewthong/covid19tracker-api/resources/docs/1.0/overview.md

 <a name="welcome"></a>
 ## Welcome

 This is the API service for the [COVID-19 Tracker Canada](https://covid19tracker.ca) project.
-The goal is to provide fast access to the dataset maintained by the COVID-19 Tracker Canada team.
+The goal is to provide immediate access to the dataset maintained by the COVID-19 Tracker Canada team.

 <a name="get-started"></a>
 ## Get Started

 `GET` https://api.covid19tracker.ca/summary

+Returns the current date's national-level data including cumulative and new cases, fatalities, tests, recoveries, vaccinations and more.

 See additional routes in the menu.